sbslee/fuc/docs/cli.rst

                            parsing the data (see `pandas.read_table` for details) --query TEXT          query the columns of a pandas.DataFrame with a boolean expression (e.g. `--query "A == 'yes'"`)
+     --columns TEXT [TEXT ...]
+                           columns to be summarized (by default, all columns will be included)

 fuccompf
 ========